trybrick/cdn/README.md

 Follow this workflow:

-- create any feature branch or fork from gh-pages
+- create any feature branch or fork from gh-pages (aka master)
 - feature are identified and integrated into gh-pages
 - feature can individually merge from branch directly into Staging or Production when ready to go.
 Of course it should also be merged into gh-pages.
 - gh-pages merge into Staging or Production when all features has been tested and set to go